pngwn/MDsveX/packages/bench/tournament/README.md

 the fused direct-V3 path so later changes cannot silently optimize one by regressing the other.

+The parser bracket records both owned one-shot parsing and borrowed `ParserSession` parsing.
+Borrowed results are consumed inside each measured iteration before the next parse invalidates their arena.

 ## Corpus

 The corpus combines: